top of page

 SO, HERE ARE MY ADHD NATURE VS. NURTURE VS. TRAUMA THOUGHTS

-Disclaimer.... these thougths are purely from lived experience, watching my ADHDer child grow up and knowledge I have gained along my Neurodivergent journey.
-These are my thoughts, and they do not necessarily represent the current scientific or medical understanding of neurodivergence.
+Disclaimer.... these thoughts are purely from lived experience, watching my ADHDer child grow up and knowledge I have gained along my Neurodivergent journey.
+These are my thoughts and do not necessarily reflect the current scientific or medical understanding of neurodivergence.
 Please bear this in mind as you read this.

 That said, according to twin studies, which have been repeated regularly, ADHD is 50-70% heritable and may even be up to 80%, which means if a couple has two children and one of those parents has ADHD, then at least one of their children will also have ADHD.
 In my case, I am certain that my mother has ADHD, and to be fair, she self-identified this to me, too.

-You just have to observe her to see - she's 75 and I joke that she probably hasn't sat down for longer than 15 minutes since she was at school!
-She likes to constantly be on the go, always busy, and has a very active mind.
-She's continually listening to the radio and constantly thinking and wax lyrcising about politics at the same time as doing household chores in her retirement.
+You just have to observe her to see - she's 75, and I joke that she probably hasn't sat down for longer than 15 minutes since she was at school!
+She likes to be on the go, always busy, constantly, and has a very active mind.
+She's continually listening to the radio while thinking and waxing lyrical about politics, all while doing household chores in her retirement.

-As a child, I remember she'd go to work to do a physical job (she was a housekeeper in a 50+ bedroom hotel).
-She would be on her feet all day and come home and spend the next 4 to 6 hours, cooking, cleaning and 'doing'.
-She never took a break, never had a sit down and a 'cuppa' - she just isn't a great fan of rest.
+As a child, I remember she'd go to work doing physical labour (she was a housekeeper at a 50+ bedroom hotel).
+She would be on her feet all day, then come home and spend the next 4 to 6 hours cooking, cleaning, and 'doing'.
+She never took a break, never had a sit down and a 'cuppa' - she isn't a great fan of rest.

 I ALSO THINK MY MATERNAL GRANDMOTHER, WHO SADLY PASSED AWAY RECENTLY AT THE GRAND OLD AGE OF 99, PROBABLY HAD ADHD TOO